Home / European Travel Guides / Best Day Trips from Istanbul: Top Routes & Ideas

 Iznik (Historic Tiles & Lakeside Views)

-Quiet, scenic and rich in heritage, Iznik is one of the most underrated best day trips from Istanbul.
-Once known as Nicaea, the city played a major role in early Christian history and later became a centre for Ottoman-era tile production.
-Today it’s a peaceful lakeside town where travellers can enjoy archaeological sites, colourful streets and impressive city walls without the crowds found in larger tourist hubs.
+Quiet, scenic, and historically layered, Iznik is one of the most underrated day trips from Istanbul.
+Once known as Nicaea, the town played a major role in both early Christian history and Ottoman artistic culture, yet today it remains far calmer and less crowded than many of Türkiye’s larger tourist destinations.

 Tekirdağ (Wine Region & Coastal Views)